loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 %/spoiler%

-> **Примечание:** **Скользящие уникальные значения** и **Группа значений** являются несовместимыми параметрами. То есть при включении одного нет возможности задать второй и наоборот.
+> **Note:** **Sliding unique values** and **Group of values** are incompatible parameters.
+Namely, when one parameter is enabled, it is not possible to set the second one and vice versa.

 ### Strings

-The cross table rows will be generated from the fields values. Одинаковые значения поля (полей) будут сгруппированы таким же образом, как это происходит в узле [Группировка](./grouping.md).
+The cross table rows will be generated from the fields values.
+The similar field (fields) values will be grouped in the same manner as it is organized in the [Grouping](./grouping.md) node.

 The fields order in this group has an impact on data sorting in the resulting table by these fields.